 Late-career GP group starting soonSee here for more information.

-Sessional GPs form an important part of our primary care teams.
+Sessional GPs form an important part of our Primary Care teams.
 In Swindon, they meet on a monthly basis to discuss cases, receive teaching and most importantly form those invaluable peer-to-peer relationships.
 You can find out more about this here https://swindoneducationtrust.co.uk/sessional-gp-group/

 The GP Education Trust provides high quality educational events for GPs working and training within the Swindon, Wiltshire and Cirencester area.
-The education programme provides regular events designed to meet local GP’s educational needs and demands for appraisal.
+The education programme provides regular events designed to meet local GPs’ educational needs and demands for appraisal.
 The CPD programme is continually being improved and extended with membership numbers growing year on year.
 For more information click here

 The National Association of Sessional GPs website is also a useful resource – click here.